scala-js/scala-js-website/doc/tutorial/basic/index.md

 This will use the [`jsdom`](https://github.com/jsdom/jsdom) library to simulate a DOM in Node.js.
 You need to install it separately.
-Best is to install this locally for this project.
-Therefore, initialise a `package.json` using the default values:
+It is usually best to install it locally for this project.
+You can initialize a private `package.json` as follows:

     $ npm init -y